soinx0629/vis_dec_neurips/README.md

 --img_mask_ratio 0.5 \
 --mask_ratio 0.75
 ```
+You can also download our trained ckpt from

 ## Acknowledgement
-Large part of the code is inheritated from out previous work [Mind-Vis](https://github.com/zjc062/mind-vis) .
+A large part of the code is inheritated from out previous work [Mind-Vis](https://github.com/zjc062/mind-vis) .
 We express our gratitude to the following entities for generously sharing their raw and pre-processed data with the public: [Kamitani Lab](https://github.com/KamitaniLab), [Weizmann Vision Lab](https://github.com/WeizmannVision), and the [BOLD5000 team](https://bold5000-dataset.github.io/website/).
 Our implementation of Masked Brain Modeling is built upon [Masked Autoencoders](https://github.com/facebookresearch/mae) by Facebook Research, and our Conditional Latent Diffusion Model implementation is based on the work found in the [Latent Diffusion Model](https://github.com/CompVis/latent-diffusion) repository from CompVis.
 We extend our appreciation to these authors for openly sharing their code and checkpoints.